-Expungement of a Municipal Ordinance in New Jersey
+Expungement of a Municipal Ordinance in Bergen County

 The Superior Court of New Jersey has the authority to expunge the record of a criminal arrest or conviction in the State of New Jersey.
 Once the court enters an expungement order, the criminal offense is deemed to never to have happened.
 A person may legally respond with the answer of “no” to any questions asking whether he or she has ever been arrested, convicted, or charged with a crime or disorderly person offense.
 Additionally, a criminal background check will indicate that the person has no criminal record.
 (The only exceptions are applications for a job as a law enforcement officer or in the judicial branch of government.)

 Although it is possible to represent yourself during an expungement process, hiring an experienced attorney assures you that your case will be submitted, argued, and resolved as efficiently as possible.
 At The Tormey Law Firm, with offices in Hackensack, New Jersey, we often represent individuals who seek to have their New Jersey criminal records expunged.
 We pride ourselves on providing personal, individual, and aggressive representation to combat your criminal or DWI charges.
 Contact our offices at (201)-330-4979 for a stress-free, cost-free consultation.

 Expungement of a Municipal Ordinance in New Jersey: N.J.S.A.
 2C:52-4

 An expungement of a municipal ordinance in New Jersey is governed by N.J.S.A.
 2C:52-4, which provides, in pertinent part: